Mayankvlog/Hypersend/frontend/README.md

 ## License

-This project is part of the Hypersend application.
+This project is part of the Zaply application.